 Everyone has that one travel experience; where you haven’t even arrived at your destination and you are all ready to pack it in and go home.
 Some may have even done just that.
 So far, we have only ever cut our adventures short but for this last trip, abort wasn’t an option.
 It was a trip to Canada to find and solidify a family home for our upcoming relocation.
 Airline tickets were bought and paid for weeks in advance, hotel reservations were no longer refundable, and any changes to the itinerary would cost us precious funds.
 This is the worst trip we have ever undertaken.

-Canceled Connecting Flight
+Cancelled Connecting Flight

 When we left for the Dusseldorf International Airport, we were sure that the local strikes were going to play a part in delaying our flight.
 There have been disruptions in Frankfurt and Munich so far, and as the capital city of the state, we were concerned that we would be next.
 Living just 20 minutes away, everything looked good for the day so we made our way via local train.

-Like seasoned travelers, we used the kiosk to check in and print our boarding passes, that was a failure of technology on this particular day.
+Like seasoned travellers, we used the kiosk to check in and print our boarding passes, that was a failure of technology on this particular day.
 Without an explanation from the kiosk, no warning messages, it printed our passes from Dusseldorf to London, then nothing.
 Umm, we have a connecting flight to our destination in Canada.
 Where are the rest of our tickets?

 We asked the customer service desk, she was of the opinion that the machines were not printing connecting flights today.
 What gives!
-We have been traveling Europe for some time now and this just isn’t an issue we have encountered before.
+We have been travelling Europe for some time now and this just isn’t an issue we have encountered before.
 Customer Service directed us to the agents at the baggage drop off desk.
 This next agent looked at our itinerary and stated that Air Canada at Heathrow in London would print us our tickets, and there was nothing she could do about it.

 We’ve flown to Canada with other carriers and they have never had an issue printing our tickets, that’s how connecting flights work.
 Weird, but whatever.
 She printed luggage tags all the way to Ottawa and took our suitcases.
 We boarded our flight and all was well…until we landed.